Twilight Zone (2 Unlimited song)

-"Twilight Zone" is a song by Belgian/Dutch Eurodance act 2 Unlimited, released in January 1992 by Byte Records as the second single from the act's debut studio album, Get Ready!
+"Twilight Zone" is a song by Belgian/Dutch Eurodance act 2 Unlimited, released in January 1992 as the second single from the act's debut studio album, Get Ready!
 (1992).
 The UK release of the single was the first 2 Unlimited single to include the vocals of Anita Doth, as they had not been featured on their breakthrough hit "Get Ready for This".
 However, Ray Slijngaard's rap verses were once again removed.
-The instrumental "Rave" version of the song sounds different from the original "Not Enough" version, with a more hi-NRG style with more bass and added cowbells.
 The accompanying music video was directed by David Betteridge.

 "Twilight Zone" was a commercial success in many European territories, topping the singles charts of Finland, Ireland and the Netherlands, and reaching number two on the UK Singles Chart.
-It was 2 Unlimited's biggest hit on the US Hot Dance Club Play chart, reaching number five, and it won an award in the category for Best Techno 12-inch Single on the 1993 WMC International Dance Music Awards.
+It was 2 Unlimited's biggest hit on the US Dance Club Play chart, reaching number five, and it won an award in the category for Best Techno 12-inch Single on the 1993 WMC International Dance Music Awards.